Sashi445/amigos_frontend/documentation.md

 ## Background:

    An individual can have a lot of ideas and eventually might fail to execute them due to various reasons.
-One such reason would be lack of people who really can contribute to his work and make it worthy or make it popular.
+One such reason would be the lack of people who really can contribute to his work and make it worthy or make it popular.

    For Instance, There might be a guy who is really interested in film making and wants to make a short film in such a scenario he might need a crew with similar interests or work experiences in the same community(university).
    So, it would be great if we have a platform where one can expose a small gist of their ideas and find people who really can contribute to his/her ideas and bring them to life.